Acoustical Analysis of Speech Under Physical Stress in Relation to Physical Activities and Physical Literacy: Design of Speech Corpus

 \subsection{Recording}

 Speech recording took place in an outdoor sports ground of basketball court size.
-Under the instruction of qualified fitness trainers, each subject was required to go through three different parts of PAs from CAPL-2.
+Under the instruction of qualified fitness trainers, each subject was required to go through three different parts of PA from CAPL-2.
 The first part was the Canadian Agility and Movement Skill Assessment (CAMSA) \cite{longmuir2017canadian}.
 It measured the skill execution and completion time for a series of dynamic movement to assess the subject's movement capabilities.
 The second exercise was plank, a reliable measure of isometric core muscular endurance \cite{schellenberg2007clinical}.
 The third part was the Progressive Aerobic Cardiovascular Endurance Run (PACER).
 It assessed aerobic endurance and determined the maximal oxygen consumption ($\text{VO}_{2}$ max) of the subjects \cite{scott2013ability}.
 The physical intensity was presumably increasing from CAMSA to PACER.
 Each subject was required to wear heart rate monitors.
-The average heart rate during speaking was regarded as an objective indicator of the activity intensity \cite{karvonen1988heart}.
+The average heart rate during speaking was regarded as an objective indicator of the PA intensity \cite{karvonen1988heart}.

 Speech recordings were made before and in-between the physical exercises.
 Since the recordings shared the same linguistic content, they were most suitable for contrastive investigation on the influence of PA on paralinguistic factors of speech.
 A digital recorder (TASCOM DR-44WL) was located at $20$-$50$ centimeters in front of the participant’s mouth.
 The gain of the recorder was adjusted to maintain the background noise level below -$30$ dB (relative to the maximum input level).
-Two-channel stereo recording was made at sampling rate of 44.1 kHz.
-Each recording contains the four designated text paragraphs.
-Four sets of speech recordings were obtained from each subject.

-The recorded audio signals were down-sampled to 16 kHz with mono-channel.
-Each recording was divided into three sections corresponding to the three parts of text materials.
+A two-channel stereo recording was made for each subject at a sampling rate of 44.1 kHz.
+Each recording was later down-sampled to 16 kHz with mono-channel, and was further divided into three sections corresponding to the three parts of text materials.